rblades/dhworkbook_master/docs/supporting materials/regexex.md

 ## Getting started

-In the previous module, we learned how to automatically grab text from sites like [Canadiana](http://search.canadiana.ca/).
+In [Module 2, Exercise 4](/module-2/Exercises/#exercise-4-apis), we learned how to automatically grab text using by interacting with APIs.
 In this particular exercise today, we'll quickly download the file using `curl` (it's like wget, though there are some [differences between the two commands](https://daniel.haxx.se/docs/curl-vs-wget.html).
 It's good to know both).

 1. At the command line, type the following curl command: